A Greek Garden Myth

 Adonis Grows Into a Man

 I watched Adonis grow up and delighted in his beauty.
 He grew into a man–and what a man.
 He had broad shoulders, a slim waist and strong thighs.
 His muscles were toned from athletic skill and you could see each one defined under his tan skin.
-He was the human equivalent of a thoroughbred racehorse–an animal that you just wanted to look at, to appreciate, to touch.
+He was the human equivalent of a thoroughbred racehorse–an animal that you wanted to watch, to adore, to touch.

 And then there was that face!
 His soft brown curls framing his beautiful dark brown eyes.
 Eyes like a puppy dog that stared into your soul with love and devotion.
 He had a ready smile with white straight teeth.